Journey 2: The Mysterious Island poster

 The inciting incident occurs at 11 minutes when Sean receives a coded transmission from his grandfather Alexander revealing coordinates to the Mysterious Island (Atlantis, Nautilus, etc.).
 The grandfather is alive and needs help..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Sean and Hank board Gabato's rickety helicopter with his daughter Kailani, committing to fly into the dangerous storm surrounding the mysterious coordinates despite warnings it's certain death., moving from reaction to action.
+This illustrates the protagonist's commitment to Sean and Hank board Gabato's rickety helicopter with his daughter Kailani, committing to fly into the dangerous storm surrounding the mysterious coordinates despite warnings it's certain death., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, Alexander is severely injured by falling debris while saving Sean.
 The father figure Sean has been seeking his whole life is dying, and Sean realizes he's been taking Hank for granted.
 Emotional death of childhood fantasy., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.